nickstuaw/ArchScripts/README.md

 # ArchScripts
 My installation scripts for Arch Linux.

-Warning: these scripts obviously may not work on your machine due to device names, storage requirements, etc.

 Theming and features are a W.I.P.

 **`Warning: These scripts target /dev/sda.
 Check with lsblk or fdisk -l before you run the script.
-If incompatable, clone or fork the repository and change these values in your chosen script's files.`**
+If incompatable, clone or fork the repository and change these values in your chosen script's files.
+Make sure that you check the storage requirements before installing.`**

 ## plasma.sh (Plasma Desktop with Pipewire Audio, Nvidia, and additional packages)
 Recommended storage (minumum) provided for installation: **`> 16 GB`**